ni/nimble/packages/nimble-components/src/button/specs/button-visual-states.md

 ## Problem Statement

-The Visual Design spec for Nimble buttons now includes primary button states `primary-mono` and `primary` that aren't implemented in the nimble-button component yet.
+The Visual Design spec for Nimble buttons now includes primary button states `primary-monochrome` and `primary` that aren't implemented in the nimble-button component yet.

 ## Links To Relevant Work Items and Reference Material